 When you’ve hired an agency to do a range of SEO Services Bangkok with your business, it can be easy to forget the basics.
-While yes, everything like on-page SEO and meta tags are important, so are basic things like reviews and the company’s reputation — and you, as the business owner, know how to deal with these things.
+While yes, everything like on-page SEO and meta tags are important, so are basic things like reviews and the company’s reputation — and you, as the business owner, know how to deal with these things and improve the reputation using business reputation repair services found online for this purpose.
 Every business owner knows the importance of dealing with negative reviews.
 We’ve even shown you how to handle them.

 But what about positive reviews?
 Do you need to respond to them, too?